-Individual bonuses awarded by the Executive Compensation Committee for 2007 are detailed in the Summary Compensation Table on page 17 under the column labeled "Non-Equity Incentive Plan Compensation."
+Individual bonuses awarded by the Executive Compensation Committee for 2007 are detailed in the Summary Compensation Table on page 20 under the column labeled "Non-Equity Incentive Plan Compensation."
 The Executive Compensation Committee determined these bonus amounts based on a variety of factors, including the assessment factors discussed above under Incentive Compensation.
 In addition, the Executive Compensation Committee considered in the case of Messrs.
 Kennedy, Rogers, and Bernard their handling of the additional responsibility transitioned to them as a result of the senior management changes over the last few years and their assumption of joint responsibility for the overall management and direction of the company.
-The committee considered also in the case of Mr. Kennedy his responsibility and performance as Chief Executive Officer and President of the company; in the case of Mr. Rogers the committee also considered his responsibility as Chairman of the Board and his continued investment responsibilities and performance as Chief Investment Officer; and in the case of Mr. Bernard the committee also considered his responsibility for interactions with the company's sponsored mutual fund boards and marketing and distribution matters.
-Lastly, the committee considered in the case of Mr. Moreland his performance as Chief Financial Officer.
+The committee considered also in the case of Mr. Kennedy his responsibility and performance as chief executive officer and president of the company; in the case of Mr. Rogers the committee also considered his responsibility for interactions with the company's sponsored mutual fund boards and marketing and distribution matters.
+Lastly, the committee considered in the case of Mr. Stromberg his responsibility to manage the U.S. equity investment management group of the company and his participation on the Management Committee, and in the case of Mr. Moreland his performance as chief financial officer.
 The incentive bonus award to each NEO was considerably less than the maximum available to him under the 2007 bonus pool.